balena-io/balena-cli-advanced-masterclass/README.md

 There are a couple of ways to inform balena CLI that it should use a different environment.

+*Please note that environments are isolated and thus you can't use the same user account interchangeably.
+You need to create a different account for each environment.*

 #### 1.1 Environment Variable

 The easiest way to quickly ensure balena CLI uses an alternative environment to